Blog

 Wiederschaun = Goodbye!

-You will find these Tirolean expressions useful if you are lost or want to get to a particular place.
-Again, I admit, it’s going to be hard enough as we speak too fast and we sound funny.
+You will find these Tirolean expressions useful if you've lost your way or want to get to a particular place.

 aui, auffi = up, upward(s)